miguelbranco80/miguelbranco80/README.md

 - Kubernetes, GitHub Actions
 - macOS (with a flavor for CLI minimalist setups)
 - .. and lots of [Cursor](https://cursor.com/) and [Replit](https://replit.com/), lately.

-### 🧠 Interests & Side Projects
-- Automating... everything (that's worth it)
-- (Occasionally hacking on game dev)

-### 🏠 IRL
-- I have two kids, a garden full of millet, and a knack for squeezing performance out of both software (and one, day, small sports cars).
-- You might find me writing a PostgreSQL planner hook one day and coaching youth badminton the next.

 ### 📫 Reach Me
 - Twitter/X: [@miguelbranco80](https://twitter.com/miguelbranco80) (don't use much...)